puppetlabs-toy-chest/puppetlabs-image_build/README.md

 ### Building ACI images

-As well as Docker support, `image_build` also supports building [ACI](https://github.com/appc/spec/blob/master/spec/aci.md) compatible images for use with Rkt or other supported runtimes.
+As well as Docker support, `image_build` also experimentally supports building [ACI](https://github.com/appc/spec/blob/master/spec/aci.md) compatible images for use with Rkt or other supported runtimes.
 This works in the same manner as above.
 The following command should generate a shell